 Retirement Planning7 min read

-The Tax-Free Savings Account (TFSA) is arguably the most flexible and underappreciated retirement tool available to Canadians.
-Withdrawals are completely tax-free, don't affect government benefits like OAS or GIS, and contribution room is restored the following year.
+The Tax-Free Savings Account (TFSA) is one of the most flexible — and often underappreciated — retirement tools available to Canadians.
+Withdrawals are tax-free, don't affect government benefits like OAS or GIS, and contribution room is restored the following year.

-In retirement, a well-funded TFSA becomes your secret weapon for tax planning.
+In retirement, a well-funded TFSA can become a quietly powerful tool for tax planning.

 The annual TFSA contribution limit for 2026 is $7,000 per person.